smoqadam/lbgndl/README.md

 # LibGen Search Extension

-A simple Chrome extension that allows you to search Library Genesis directly from your browser.
+A simple Chrome/[Firefox](https://github.com/smoqadam/lbgndl/tree/firefox) extension that allows you to search Library Genesis directly from your browser.
 Select any text, right-click, and search for books.

 ## Installation Guide